PFGC Covered Call Strategy

 - What is a covered call on PFGC?

 - A covered call on PFGC is the covered call strategy applied to PFGC (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With PFGC stock trading near $96.50, the strikes shown on this page are snapped to the nearest listed PFGC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PFGC stock at $106.73 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PFGC chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PFGC covered call max profit and max loss calculated?